amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/6_MachineLearning/README.md

 Save your changes.

 Return to the application preview / React development server.
-Click on an album and then the "Add Photo" button to see the new photo picker:
+Click on an album and then the "Add Photo" button to see the new photo picker (note that the picker is not fully functional yet):

 ![Enhanced Photo Picker](./images/1_enhanced_photo_picker.png)